Posted: Sun May 20, 2007 8:20 pm Post subject: Tax ramifications of deed in lieu of foreclosure

 That's right brack.
 If the taxes on the cancelled debt are not paid on time, the Internal Revenue service (IRS) may place a federal tax lien on your property.

-What happens in the case of a deceased person's estate when the property is given up in a Deed in Lieu of foreclosure and there are no funds left in the estate.
+what happens in the case of a deceased person's estate when the property is given up in a deed in lieu of foreclosure and there are no funds left in the estate.

 The estate of a person includes real property as well as other assets.
-When you say, there are no funds in the estate, do you mean there are no assets? your question isn't clear, please clarify. _________________ Procrastination is the enemy of your financial sucess
+When you say, there are no funds in the estate, do you mean there are no assets? your question isn't clear, please clarify.

 Hi Jc,